Buckle is the Belte programming language compiler.

 This option is mainly used for debugging the functionality of the compiler without having to worry about produced files.

 There is no setup required.
-Because interpretation is the default behavior, no command-line arguments are needed, only the names of the files to run.
+No command-line arguments are needed apart from the files to run.

 Example: